Canada's Golgotha

 Canada's Golgotha is a 32 in bronze sculpture by the British sculptor Francis Derwent Wood, produced in 1918.
 It illustrates the story of the Crucified Soldier from the First World War and depicts a Canadian soldier crucified on a barn door and surrounded by jeering Germans.
 It is now on show at the Canadian War Museum.

 Background

 The story of the crucified soldier emerged in 1915, when it was claimed that a Canadian officer (later said to have been a sergeant) was crucified by German soldiers.
 The authenticity of the event was never established, though several soldiers claimed to have seen the body of the victim on display.

+The title refers to Calvary, the site of the Crucifixion of Jesus in scripture.

 Two sworn statements were presented, and one from a Victoria Cross holder attached a name to the victim: "Sergeant Brant".
 The sworn testimony from the two English soldiers, who claimed to have seen "the corpse of a Canadian soldier fastened with bayonets to a barn door", was subsequently debunked when it was discovered that the part of the front involved had never been occupied by Germans.
 In 2002 British documentary maker Iain Overton alleged that the crucified soldier did exist, and named him as Sergeant Harry Band (not "Brant").